catapam/investnest/README.md

 - Testing was mainly made using Google Chrome Developer Tools, including the mobile and responsive views.
 - Lighthouse tab of developer tools was used to score the site regarding Performance, Acessibility and SEO.
 - The site was tested on other devices using Edge, Firefox and Safari.
 When testing on desktops with OS: Mac iOS and Windows 11.
-And on mobile OS: Android and iOS.
+And on mobile OS: Android.
+More mobile tests were made using the inspector tools on desktop device.
 - The apps Operations, Metrics and Contacts are not being tested at this point as they are just place holders at this point in time.

 ## HTML, accessibility and performance